 When we react too quickly to crises, we tend to blow things out of proportion instead of focusing on facts.
 Maybe we say or do things we don’t mean to do because we’re in reaction mode, instead of thinking mode.
 Throughout our lifetime, we will no doubt experience great sadness and struggles, but what matters is how we chose to deal with them.
 It may be too soon in a crisis or tragedy to say “where is the joy in all of this,” or “what is there to be thankful for” but with some time and perspective between you and the event, you may be able to see the small blessings that appear in your life as a result.

 Wouldn’t it be great if in times of crisis or emergency, there were little lights illuminating where we should go?
 And wouldn’t it be great if there was a fun slide at the end of that doorway?
 Unless you’re a flight attendant or a frequent traveler, you’ll have to design your own Emergency Exits for your personal crises.

 - Create space in your home that soothes you.

-- Schedule quiet down time for yourself on a weekly if not daily basis.
+- Schedule meaningful downtime for yourself on a daily basis or at the very least, a weekly basis.

 Feeling alone and lost at sea?
 Reach out to your network of friends and family for support.
 If you’re struggling with anxiety or depression, it may be time to see a mental health professional or your doctor for assistance.